Continuous Improvement with Lean Six Sigma

 This is a professional certification course.
 Upon fulfillment of the certification criteria as follows, you will be awarded a SMU Lean Six Sigma Green Belt Certification:

-A certificate of course completion will be issued with full attendance of all classroom training.
+A 'Lean Six Sigma Yellow Belt' certificate will be issued with passing of online test and 75% attendance of all classroom training.

 Type of Course